737BassTP/COSC345-Game/Assignment1.md

 We will mitigate these risks working inside a realistic scope, communicating clearly with eachother and sticking to our core vision with extras being added afterwards.
 Feedback will be acquired during the testing phases with as many bugs as possible removed before final release.
 ## Attribution
+### ChatGPT
+ - We asked ChatGPT what data set would complement a video game using nutritional data and it suggested weather data.
+Weather data was used in he project but in a different way to what was suggested.